Sauerland Germany Travel Guide

 Experience the warmth of family-run venues and their dedication to regional cuisine.

-Many traditional eateries offer good value, especially with day-to-day specials (Tagesgericht).
+Many traditional eateries are a good deal, especially with day-to-day specials (Tagesgericht).

 When going to a traditional Gasthaus, seek out the "Tagesgericht" or "Saisonale Empfehlung" (daily special or seasonal recommendation) on the menu.